 During the 1917-1918 winter season, 278 Beacon was the home of paper manufacturer George Thomas Keyes and his wife, Emily Brown (Eaton) Keyes.
 They previously had lived at 164 Riverway.
 By the 1918-1919 season, they had moved to 390 Beacon.

 During the 1918-1919 winter season, 278 Beacon was the home of Philip Stockton, president of the Old Colony Trust Company, and his wife, Margaret (Head) Stockton.
-They also maintained a home in Manchester.
+They also maintained a home, Highcliff, in Manchester, Massachusetts.
 They had lived at 9 Gloucester during the previous season.
 Philip Stockton was the brother of William Amory’s wife, Mary.
 During the next three seasons, the Stocktons lived at 21 Beaver Place, and then moved to 280 Beacon.

 By the 1919-1920 season, Elizabeth Amory and George Amory were living at 278 Beacon once again.